tomdoyle87/ks-centos-desktop/README.md

 <BR>
 sudo chown $USER:$USER Centos8-stream-ks.iso<BR>
 <BR>
-*Essentially the same for Centos 8 (non-stream) just replace the wget url with a download for am centos8 iso and update the mount command.*
+*Essentially the same for Centos 8 (non-stream) just replace the wget url with a download for an centos8 iso and update the mount command.*

 ### Rocky8: